-However, the City had deferred various projects while awaiting the outcome of the Court's decision.
 Unspent funds resulted in an increase in fund balance during the year.
-Additionally, the adopted budget includes only expenses relating to debt repayment paid by tax increment revenues, payment of contractual obligations that existed prior to the effective date of the measure, and operating expenses for properties owned by the Agency that are funded from rental income.
+Additionally, the adopted budget for the 2023-25 biennium includes expenses for capital projects, legal and administrative costs, and operating expenses for properties owned by the Agency that are funded from rental income.